cwang25/slate/source/index.md

 *title | The title of the news article
-*content | The body content of the article url | The url of the news article words_capture | The key words that was capture for this article
+*content | The body content of the article url | The url of the news article keywords | The key words that was capture for this article sentiment | The sentiment of the news article

 <aside class="warning">This API is a private api, which server will only accept the requests from authenticated sources.</aside>